blakdav/ffmpeg-gif-generator/README.md

 # vid2gif

 A self-hosted web app for converting video clips to GIFs.
 Built with Flask and FFmpeg, runs in Docker.
+File size estimator for use in sharing GIFs to platforms with file size limits, such as Discord and Github.

 ![Replay_2026-03-19_22-18-16_f56fe458](https://github.com/user-attachments/assets/1d29efcc-d6d9-4537-9a4e-498bd2ad09a1)